 “In most cases, it’s best to keep the appraisal contingency in place,” Haynie says.

-What Is an Appraisal Contingency Addendum?
+What Is An Appraisal Contingency Addendum?

 An addendum is a separate form that, once signed by the buyer and seller, becomes part of the sales contract.
 Appraisal contingency addendums are state specific and allows a buyer to move forward with the purchase under certain conditions they agree to.

-Do you have more questions about loan contingencies?
-Let us know in the comments below.
-And if you’d like to learn more about purchasing a home, start the process today!
+If you’d like to learn more about purchasing a home, start the process today!